-The program requires close collaboration between the student and their Thesis Director.
-Hence, access to the program necessitates a written declaration by one of the Faculty professors (full, associate, assistant, titular, or adjunct professor), that he/she would be willing to supervise you.
+The programme requires close collaboration between the student and their Thesis Director.
+Hence, access to the programme necessitates a written declaration by one of the Faculty professors (full, associate, assistant, titular, or adjunct professor), that he/she would be willing to supervise you.
 The list of professors of the Faculty and their research interest can be found here.

 Doctoral Assistant (with funding)

 Conventionally, a doctoral student in Communication Sciences is enrolled as an "Assistant" to a professor with a specific work contract or a scholarship.
 The "Assistant" has research duties as well as teaching assistance responsibilities.
 To become an "Assistant" there are several paths:

 - Periodic announcements of vacant positions for doctoral students, that are reported here.
 Interested applicants should apply for such positions following the instructions given in the announcement.

 - Institutional or National funding opportunities, provided by either private or public sector within Switzerland, and reported here.